-A Black femme story of interior lives and shared fantasies.
-Blooming in the shadows of the prison, our imaginations form a strange sisterhood with the power to disintegrate walls.
+A black femme story of interior lives and shared fantasies.
+Blooming in the shadows of the prison, imaginations form a strange sisterhood with the power to disintegrate walls.

 This work has been developed primarily on the aboriginal lands of the Council of the Three Fires (the Odawa, Ojibwe, and Potawatomi); the Illinois Confederacy (the Peoria and Kaskaskia Nations); and the Miami, Wea, Thakwiwaki, and Meskwaki Nations; also known as Chicago.
 This land is also home to the Menominee, Ho-Chunk, Kiickapoo, and Mascouten Nations.
 Further,

-this region was a significant site of Black spatial aspiration, serving as a major hub for the Underground Railroad and a terminus for the Great Migration.
-In addition to a centuries-old existence at the intersection of multiple Native and Black highways, Chicago sits at the near-confluence of three major rivers (Mississippi, Chicago, and Des Plaines), and rests at the mouth of Lake Michigan.
-The prairies of this land -- which used to contribute to the continent's largest continuous ecosystem -- are resilient, despite constant threat of removal.
+this region has been a significant site of black spatial aspiration, serving as a major hub for the Underground Railroad and a terminus for the Great Migration.
+In addition to a centuries-old existence at the intersection of multiple Native and black highways, Chicago sits at the near-confluence of three major rivers (Mississippi, Chicago, and Des Plaines), and rests at the mouth of Lake Michigan.
+The prairies of this land -- which contributed to the continent's largest continuous ecosystem -- are resilient, despite constant threat of removal.
 FORCE! an opera is grateful to the land and its stewards (past, present, and future) for providing a haven for our work of decolonization, repair, and reimagining.
 As a constellation, we continue to work toward a more balanced relationship with this place and its people.